 - Hand sanitizer is available at various places in both locations

-- A no-touch or low-touch visitor experience is provided; artist information is available online via QR codes; entry doors are opened by staff or propped open; advanced reservations are required for entrance to Dia Beacon and will be checked by a touchless scanner upon entry
+- A no-touch or low-touch visitor experience is provided; artist information is available online via QR codes

-In the interest of your personal safety and the community’s health, Dia requires that all visitors observe the precautions listed above at Dia’s sites and locations.
+In the interest of safety and the community’s health, Dia requires that all visitors observe the precautions listed above at Dia’s locations and sites.
 We reserve the right to request that visitors who are not following these guidelines leave the premises.

 An inherent risk of exposure to COVID-19 exists in any public place where people are present.
 By visiting Dia’s spaces, you voluntarily assume all risks related to exposure to COVID-19.